- 360-Degree Leadership Assessment

 How Is Capacity Measured?

 Most equipment has an optimal productive range rather than a set limit.
 A hypothetical factory machine, for example, might be rated to run for 600 to 700 hours per month.
-Therefore, the overall manufacturing capacity of the company would also be expressed as a range, not a single maximum number.
+Therefore, the company’s overall manufacturing capacity are expressed as a range, not a single maximum number.

-Many businesses would not measure their capacity in terms of equipment production hours, however.
-Some would express it in terms of their ability to mobilize their human resources, the average work their employees can complete in a given timeframe, the monetary return of certain investments, or other measures.
+However, many businesses don’t measure their capacity in terms of equipment production hours.
+Some express it in terms of their ability to mobilize their human resources, the average work their team members can complete in a given timeframe, the monetary return of certain investments, or other measures.

 Capacity-Building Activities with CMOE